Tax refunds are arriving.

 - Fix or upgrade your current vehicle.

-Keeping a recent-model-year vehicle well maintained could allow you to drive it more than 10 years and well past 100,000 miles, based on industry data.
+Keeping a recent-model-year vehicle well maintained could allow you to drive it longer.

 - Buy a really inexpensive used vehicle.

-With a bit of searching, an average refund could go a long way toward a low-priced used or new car, perhaps even that 20 percent (or more) down payment financial experts suggest.
+With a bit of searching, an average refund could go a long way toward a low-priced used or new car.

 - Make a large drive-off payment on a new-car lease.